 Josie - Library Assistant

 After cutting my teeth on publishing, PR, journalism and teacher aide-ing, I joined the staff at Te Aroha Library in 2003, and, blimey, I'm still here!

 My genres of choice are mystery, literature, children's and teens, and gardening.
 I'm a big fan of our magazine collection, and despite being a Real Book freak, love how easy it is to use the Wheelers e-platform too.

 Fascinating Fact About Me: I'm an extremely competitive mini-golf player (not good, just competitive).

 I grew up often visiting my local library in Papakura & I first started volunteering in the library before getting my first library job at 17 for the Waikato District Council.
-I have been working here in the Matamata-Piako Libraries for the past 3 ½ years when I moved to Matamata after spending 8 months traveling though UK & Europe.
-I love traveling & reading, though carting around the amount books I can go through doesn’t help towards light packing.
+I have been working here in the Matamata-Piako Libraries since 2015 when I moved to Matamata after spending 8 months traveling though UK & Europe.
+I love traveling & reading, though carting around the amount books I can go through doesn't help towards light packing.
 Ebooks are a life saver!
 I love being able to travel with a whole range of eBooks and audio books at my disposal though the ePlateform app we have here at Matamata Piako Libraries.